 5. Don't finance expenses with your credit card.

 A credit card is hardly ever a good way to pay off an expense over the long term.
-You can typically get a personal loan with a lower interest rate, and then you could also have consistent monthly installment payments instead of a revolving line of credit with a small minimum payment.
+You can typically get a personal loan with a lower interest rate, and have consistent monthly installment payments instead of a revolving line of credit with a small minimum payment.

-0% intro APR credit cards are an exception that can work well for financing expenses, but really think about if that's necessary first.
+Credit cards with 0% intro APR are an exception that can work well for financing expenses, but really think about if that's necessary first.
 It's always better to pay for purchases outright and stay out of debt.
-While a 0% APR card can help you avoid interest if you pay off the balance during the intro period, all it takes is one emergency expense to throw your payment plan off track.
+While a 0% APR card can help you avoid interest if you pay off the balance during the intro period, all it takes is 1 emergency expense to throw your payment plan off track.

 None of these hacks are a foolproof way to prevent credit card debt, because there is no hack for that.
 It's all a matter of monitoring your money and making smart spending decisions.
 These hacks simply encourage positive spending choices and help you build good habits with your credit card.